 To properly take advantage of a discretionary trust, it is necessary to obtain sound legal and tax advice.
 Our Trust Lawyers and Asset Protection Solicitors are highly experienced in establishing and maintaining trust structures.

 Contact our office to speak to a Trusts Lawyer or Asset Protection Solicitor.
-We have branch offices conveniently positioned across the Sydney metropolitan area, including in Baulkham Hills, Bondi Junction, Gordon and North Sydney.
+We have branch offices conveniently positioned across the Sydney metropolitan area.
 For a full list of our office locations, with complete addresses, click on our Locations tab above or contact our main office line on (02) 9233 4048.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.